So you've scoured the internets in search of music recordings in the Public Domain and found bupkis...

 If only someone would have gone out and found all of the decent Public Domain recordings and collected them in one spot!
 If only.

-Yes, it was a joy trying to slog through 45,000 Public Domain sermons to find this stuff.
+Yes, it was a joy trying to slog through 45,000 Public Domain sermons to find some of this stuff.
+At some point it was easier just to write new music.

 Download everything here for $14!*

-FreePD Complete Collection - 393 individual mp3 files in two big zip files.
+FreePD Complete Collection - Currently 755 individual mp3 files in three big zip files.

 - Can I use this in my project?